|Apprenticeship level: Level 2, progressing to a Level 3 over a further 2 to 3 years|

-Upgrading and renewing the track on the world's oldest Underground network is an essential part of transforming the tube into the world class network the world's greatest city deserves, and you can be a part of it.
-Our Capital Programmes Directorate has an apprenticeship opportunity for individuals with the right attitude and aptitude to train to become our engineers and leaders of tomorrow.
+Upgrading and renewing the track on the world's oldest underground network is an essential part of transforming the Tube, and you can be a part of it.
+Our Capital Programmes Directorate has an apprenticeship opportunity for you to train to become one of our engineers and leaders of tomorrow.